hhvm/user-documentation/guides/hack/01-types/02-type-system.md

 # The Hack Type System

 Describing types in Hack is largely done through explicit [annotations](annotations.md) in your Hack source code.
 Hack has a large list of possible annotation types.
-You can also check out a summary of each of these types in our [table](summary-table.md).
+You can check out a summary of each of these types in our [table](summary-table.md).

 ## Common Primitives

-The general primitive types available in PHP are available as explicit type annotations in Hack.
+The main primitive types available in PHP are available as explicit type annotations in Hack.
 These include:

 - `bool`
 - `int`